Details of access points, events and facilities on the River Wye.

 River access for boaters

-Boaters have legal access on the River Wye between Hay-on-Wye and Chepstow (where the River Wye enters the Severn Estuary).
+Boaters have confirmed legal access on the River Wye between Hay-on-Wye and Chepstow (where the River Wye enters the Severn Estuary).
 Upstream of Hay-on-Wye there are a number of negotiated access points.

 Access upstream of Hay Bridge